gurjot06oct/Cplusplus/07 Pointers/04 Types/Void.md

 ### Void Pointers in Dynamic Memory Allocation

 Void pointers (`void*`) in C++ play a crucial role in managing memory dynamically, especially in scenarios where the exact data type is not known upfront or varies during program execution.
-This article explores how void pointers are used in conjunction with dynamic memory allocation functions (`malloc`, `realloc`, `free` in C, and `new`, `delete` in C++) to handle memory effectively.
+This demonstration explores how void pointers are used in conjunction with dynamic memory allocation functions (`malloc`, `realloc`, `free` in C, and `new`, `delete` in C++) to handle memory effectively.

 #### Dynamic Memory Allocation